Anisotropic mesh quality measures and adaptation for polygonal meshes: Numerical results

 \section{Numerical results}

-In this section, we present numerical results obtained with the moving mesh algorithm given in Section \ref{sec:MMPDE} for Laplace's equation $-\Delta u = f$ in $\Omega = (0,1)^2$ subject to the Dirichlet boundary condition.
+In this section, we present numerical results obtained with the moving mesh algorithm given in Section \ref{sec:MMPDE} for a \revZ{selection} of five examples.
+We first consider the Poisson's equation $-\Delta u = f$ in $\Omega = (0,1)\times (0,1)$ subject to the Dirichlet boundary condition.
 Two examples with the following exact solutions are tested,

 These examples are solved on polygonal meshes using the Wachspress finite element method \cite{Wachspress75}, an $H^1$ conforming finite element method using the Wachspress barycentric coordinates as basis functions.
-It is known that for smooth exact solutions and sufficently fine shape-regular quasi-uniform polygonal meshes, the Wachspress finite element method has the asymptotic convergence order $O(h)$ in $H^1$ semi-norm and $O(h^2)$ in $L^2$ norm, where $h$ is the characteristic size of the mesh.
+It is known that for smooth exact solutions and sufficiently fine shape-regular quasi-uniform polygonal meshes, the Wachspress finite element method has the asymptotic convergence order $O(h)$ in $H^1$ semi-norm and $O(h^2)$ in $L^2$ norm, where $h$ is the characteristic size of the mesh.
 If one considers a quasi-uniform polygonal mesh with $N\times N$ polygons, the characteristic mesh size $h$ roughly equals $N^{-1}$.
 Consequently, the optimal asymptotic order of the approximation error for the Wachspress finite element method can be expressed into $O(N^{-1})$ in $H^1$ semi-norm and $O(N^{-2})$ in $L^2$ norm.

 Let us briefly explain the reason why we pick these two examples.
 For Example 1, the value of $u$ ranges from $-2$ to $2$ in $\Omega$.
 An equidistant contour plot of $u$ is shown in Fig.~\ref{fig:ex1contour}.
-Apparently, $u$ changes rapidly near the curves $y-2x^2 = 0$ and $x-2y^2 = 0$, while it is almost constant everywhere else.
+Apparently, $u$ changes rapidly near the curves $y-2x^2 = 0$ and $x-2y^2 = 0$, while it is almost constant \revZ{elsewhere}.
 It exhibits a strong anisotropic behavior in the gradient and Hessian near those curves.
 When a uniform isotropic mesh is used to discretize Example 1, the number of the elements has to be very large to resolve the rapid changes of $u$ near the curves.
 On the other hand, less elements can be used for the same accuracy when using an adaptive anisotropic mesh, which is dense around the regions with the rapid changes of $u$ and coarse in places where $u$ is almost constant.
 Here, we will show that the moving mesh algorithm described in Section \ref{sec:MMPDE} is capable of generating high quality anisotropic adaptive polygonal meshes optimized for this problem in terms of the $L^2$ norm of the approximation error.